St Stephen's Church, Shepherd's Bush: Shepherds Bush Housing Association

 In 1966 the Rev John Asbridge, vicar of St Stephen's, set up the Shepherds Bush Housing Association, in order to help solve the urgent need for housing for poor parishioners.
 The choir vestry at St Stephen's was used as an office, which was run by volunteers from the parish.
 In addition, help was given by a number of parishioners who gifted their own houses to the association for use by homeless people.
 Their first acquisition was a dilapidated house at 220 Hammersmith Grove, which was converted into flats.
 Asbridge ran the Association for 20 years, retiring in 1988.
 Today, the Shepherd's Bush Housing Association owns and manages more than 5,000 homes.

 In 1970 the church became a Listed Building.

-St Stephen's today

-Today St Stephen's continues to minister to the spiritual needs of the community.
-Services are held on Sundays at 10am.
-At 6.30 pm is evening prayer, a "quiet reflective service" held on the first Sunday of the month.
-On Thursday at 6.30pm there is a "Christian meditation".
+21st century

 St Stephen's is listed by Historic England in their "Heritage at Risk" category, due to "roofs and rainwater goods ... in poor condition resulting in water ingress".
 St Stephen's launched an appeal to raise £200,000 to effect repairs.

-School

 St Stephen's is closely affiliated with the neighbouring primary school St Stephen's School (Shepherd's Bush).
-In 2008 Ofsted reported that it was "a good school with a number of outstanding features".
-In June 2011 St Stephen's was rated "outstanding" by Ofsted.